alexpeattie/letsencrypt-fromscratch/README.md

 Our choice of signing algorithm is one half of what LE will need to verify our signature - the other half is the **public part of our signing key**.
 There are two ways we'll bundle our public key into our protected header.
 When we set up our account for the first time, we'll send our public key as a JSON web key (JWK).
 JWK is a widely-used [standard] for sharing keys via JSON.
 Once we've registered our account and public key, LE will give use a unique key ID which we can use to reference our public key (which LE will store).
 For all subsequent requests, we'll just reference this key ID (`kid`).

-(Note: the use of `kid` is one of the major departures from ACME v1.
-In v1 we'd send our JWK with each request).
+> :warning: V2 breaking change: the use of `kid` is one of the major departures from ACME V1.
+In V1 we'd send our JWK with each request, and `kid` didn't exist.

 Let's start with sending our public key as a JWK (which we'll do during account creation).
 The parts of the key we're interested in are the public key exponent (e) and the modulus (n).
 Helpfully our `client_key` has corresponding methods (`client_key.e` and `client_key.n`) - the only additionally steps we need to take are converting them to binary strings with `to_s(2)` ([documented here](http://ruby-doc.org/stdlib-2.3.0/libdoc/openssl/rdoc/OpenSSL/BN.html#to_s-method)), then (you guessed it), Base64 encoding them.